 Exploration is one of Final Fantasy 7 Remake’s weaker ingredients.
 For the most part, it’s linear, although there’s a handful of towns throughout your journey which house side quests and other distractions.
 They’re little more than filler, with only a few serving out worthwhile narrative excursions and physical rewards.
 Otherwise, they feel surprisingly half-baked, like Square Enix felt the need for optional content even if it didn’t fit their broader vision.

 Wall Market and the Sector Slums are visually repulsive, sporting low-resolution textures and iffy character models that go against the otherwise spellbindingly gorgeous worlds.
 It’s a usual case of discordance, and something I hope is addressed in a future update since such an eyesore just feels out of place when everything else is cream of the crop.
 Having to backtrack through these aforementioned areas in the final act is another annoyance, although it’s rough edges are often hidden underneath the guise of darkness and bright neon lights.

 One silver lining to the mediocre side quests is the optional story sequences unlocked by clearing them in each region.
 Unlocking new cutscenes with Aerith and Tifa made the chores worthwhile, adding an extra layer of development to characters already brimming with complexity.
 Beyond this, I hope the next chapter works on refining everything there is to do outside of the main scenario.
 Endgame content such as a combat simulator and optional bosses are excellent if you’re willing to hunt them down and put in the time.

 Related: Upcoming PS4 Games

-Final Fantasy 7 Remake – Latest Impressions
+Final Fantasy 7 Remake – Verdict

 Unlike other sites, we thoroughly test every product we review.
 We use industry standard tests in order to compare features properly.
 We’ll always tell you what we find.
 We never, ever accept money to review a product.
 Tell us what you think - send your emails to the Editor.